danilocangucu/hsk-bikeapp/README.md

 Greetings and welcome!

-Before diving into the code, I would like to express my gratitude to my colleague Iuliia Chipsanova for sharing her coding knowledge with me throughout the past year at Grit:Lab.
+Before diving into the code, I would like to express my gratitude to my friend Iuliia Chipsanova for sharing her coding knowledge with me throughout 2022.
 I would also like to thank my boyfriend Jan Korte for his patience and valuable inputs on this project, despite hearing about "the bikes" every day.

 Creating this app was a challenging month-long journey.
 Throughout the process, I worked on it almost every day, updating both this GitHub repository and my [Trello dashboard](https://trello.com/b/ZfZX3lh6/tasks).